 #3 They make guarantees they can’t keep

-There’s a great quote in Bob Hoffman’s book Laughing at Advertising that marketing is all about probabilities, not certainties.
+There’s a great quote in Bob Hoffman’s Laughing at Advertising that marketing is all about probabilities, not certainties.
 Which makes it interesting when you hear marketing agencies talking about guaranteed ways to grow your business.
-When they talk about sure-fire strategies to grow your business, and 100% success rates.
+Sure-fire strategies to grow your business, with 100% success rates.

-Because, there’s no such thing.
-If 100% guaranteed success in marketing actually existed, everyone would do those things.
-And if everyone did those things, then no-one would win.
+Because there’s no such thing.
+If 100% guaranteed success in marketing existed, everyone would do those things.
+And if everyone did those things, then no one would win.

 #4 They don’t make guarantees they should keep

-At some point when you visit an agency, you’ll be introduced to”the team”.
-These are the people who’ll work on your business.
+The agency will put a team onto your business.
 And that’s fine.
-Except, often the agency won’t really explain what everyone does.
-And won’t share who actually does the work on the team.
+Except, often they don’t explain what everyone does.
+And won’t share who does the actual work on the team.

 Not just that, but agencies who turn up with masses of people in the meeting.
-That might make you feel like they are taking your business seriously.
+That might make you feel like they’re taking your business seriously.
 But, think about it.
-You are paying for every person in the room.
+You’re paying for every person in the room.
 And that can easily be $150 to $250+ per hour per person.

-If you’ve got a bunch of people who are only there to listen and to be aware of what’s going on, you can find longer meetings racking up thousands of dollars in fees.
+If you’ve got a bunch of people only there to listen and be aware of what’s going on, you can find some meetings racking up thousands of dollars in fees.
 And you have to ask yourself, are you getting that value back for your business from that meeting?

 Try it, next time the agency brings a big team along.
 Ask them how much in sales and profit the meeting will deliver.
-If they get flustered, or can’t at least come up with a response, that’s a bad sign.
+If they get flustered, and can’t come up with a decent response, that’s a bad sign.

 #6 Their attitude to your money sucks